protect my heart

 I have faith to believe you are the same God that was in the days that are past and gone.
 You heard Elijah praying in the cleft of the mountain.
 You heard Paul and Silas in jail.
 You heard the three Hebrew children in the fiery furnace.
 I have faith to believe that you have once heard me pray, when I was laying and lugging ’round the gates of hell, no eye to pity me, no arm to save me.
 You reached down your long arm of protection, snatched my soul from the midst of eternal burning.
 You placed me in the rock and placed a new song in my mouth.
 You told me to go, and you would go with me; open my mouth, and you would speak for me.

 For this cause we call upon you at this hour.
 And while we call upon you, we ask you please don’t go back to Glory, neither turn a deaf ear to our call.
 But turn down the kindness of a listening ear, catch our moans and our groans, and take them home to the High Heavens.
-We please boldly one thing more, if it is your glorious will, I pray Thee.
+We plead boldly one thing more, if it is your glorious will, I pray Thee.

 Deacon Washington Banks, Gethsemane Baptist Church, 1973